VSCodeVim/Vim/README.md

 - custom mappings need to use these too.\
   Example: `nnoremap s" <plugys>iw"`
 - if you use a custom keyboard layout (workman, dvorak, etc.), the default mappings will not fit for you.
-  You need to disable by settting `vim.disableDefaultPluginMappings` to true and then create a mapping for the 3 key sequences above, like so:\
+  You need to disable by settting `vim.enableDefaultPluginMappings` to false and then create a mapping for the 3 key sequences above, like so:\
   Example: `nnoremap ys <plugys>` where you replace `ys` with what fits for your layout.
 ### vim-commentary